d-khan/assembly/Syllabus-Summer2023.md

 ## __Textbook__

 I recommend following my notes and resources provided on the course site in Canvas.
-The following resources are for your reference only.

-1. Harris, Sarah L., and David Money Harris.
-Digital Design and Computer Architecture: ARM Edition, 1st ed.
-Morgan Kaufmann, 2016, ISBN: 9780128000564
-2. Hohl, William, and Christopher Hinds.
-ARM Assembly Language: Fundamentals and Techniques, 2nd ed.
-CRC Press, 2015, ISBN: 9781482229851
-3. Irvine, Kip R. Assembly Language for x86 Processors, 7th ed.
-Pearson, 2014, ISBN: 9780133769401
-4. Paul, Richard.
-SPARC Architecture, Assembly Language Programming, and C, 2nd ed.
-Pearson, 1999, ISBN: 9780130255969
-5. Stallings, William.
-Computer Organization and Architecture, 10th ed.
-Pearson, 2016, ISBN: 9780134101613
-6. Plantz, Robert G. Introduction to Computer Organization with x86-64 Assembly Language & GNU/Linux, Lulu or accessible online at bob.cs.sonoma.edu, 07-13-2016

 ## __Software and hardware resources__